spectr-e/react-projects/README.md

 You will create a note app where a user can click on a new note button, add a note and they are able to delete it.
 You can add several notes and adjust their size accordingly where they will arrange themselves in real time.

 Every time you generate a new note, it will have a new background color.
 You will use _style components_ for the very first time; _useState_, _useEffect_, and more.

+## Project 17: Responsive Navigation App

+You will create a navigational component that will be responsive to different types of screen sizes.
+You will employ the use of _React Icons, \_style components_, \_useState*, and \_useEffect*.